EtiTheSpirit/MinecraftForge-RemoteEvent/README.md

 # Usage
 Just drag 'n' drop the source code into your mod.

-# Make sure to select the proper branch for your version
+# Make sure to select the proper branch for your version.
+Master represents 1.12.2